-- e.
-Do not overreach.
-Keep proper footing and balance at all times.
-This enables better control of the power tool in unexpected situations. - f.
+- f.
 Dress properly.
-Do not wear loose clothing or jewelery.
+Do not wear loose clothing or jewellery.
 Keep your hair and clothing away from moving parts.
-Loose clothes, jewelery or long hair can be caught in moving parts. - g.
+Loose clothes, jewellery or long hair can be caught in moving parts. - g.
 If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
-The use of dust collection can reduce dust-related hazards. - h.
-Do not let familiarity gained from frequent use of tools allow you to become complacent and ignore tool safety principles.
-A careless action can cause severe injury.
+Use of dust collection can reduce dust-related hazards. - h.
+Do not let familiarity gained from frequent use of tools allow you to become compliant and ignore tool safety principles.
+A careless action can cause severe injury within a fraction of a second.